simrant27/wt-lab-assignment/Lab/LAB2/README.md

 ![border](border.png)

 #### Button
--<span>:The span tag is just like a div, which is used to group similar content so it can all be styled together.
+-span:The span tag is just like a div, which is used to group similar content so it can all be styled together.

--<a> tag:The <a> tag defines a hyperlink, which is used to link from one page to another.
+-a tag:The <a> tag defines a hyperlink, which is used to link from one page to another.

 -class:The class selector selects HTML elements with a specific class attribute.
 To select elements with a specific class, write a period (.)